 How to apply?

-Applicants should submit a curriculum vitae (maximum 4 pages), a list of publications, a research proposal (maximum 5 pages), and two articles or book chapters including a brief rationale for selecting the attached publications (100 words maximum per text).
-Applicants may also submit up to 3 letters of reference.
-The final selection will be made by the Director of the HCAS at the recommendation of the programme selection committee.
+Applicants should submit a curriculum vitae (maximum 4 pages), list of publications, a research proposal (maximum 5 pages), and two articles or book chapters including a brief rationale for selecting the attached publications.
+The selection of fellows will be made by the Director of HCAS based on the recommendation of the programme selection committee.

-Applications should be sent no later than October 15, 2018 by e-mail to firstname.lastname@example.org.
+Applications for the academic year 2021-2022 should be sent no later than November 30, 2020, by e-mail to firstname.lastname@example.org.
 In all email communication, please indicate in the subject heading “Erik Allardt Fellowship".

 Former Erik Allardt Fellows (since 2015):